the-events-calendar/the-events-calendar/readme.txt

 = 3.9.1 =

-* Fixed the styling issues in relation to the calendar and advanced list widgets
+* Fixed the styling issues in relation to the calendar and advanced list widgets (big thanks to rantfarmentertainment for the first report on our PRO forums about this!)
 * Incorporated updated German translation files, courtesy of Oliver Heinrich

 = 3.9 =